 Who will hold your baby first and when

-How much time you’d like to spend with your baby
+How much time you’d like to spend with your baby and the adoptive family

 If you’d like to give your baby a little gift, such as a letter, photo, or other memento to mark the special day